massgov/mayflower/packages/patternlab/styleguide/source/_patterns/03-organisms/by-template/table-of-contents-hierarchy.md

 ### Description
-This Pattern shows an expantable table of contents which can contain simple links, download links, or expandable sections.
+This Pattern shows an expandable table of contents which can contain simple links, download links, or expandable sections.

 ### Status